Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-Apart from wearable sensors, facial expressions are among the most common features used in supervised algorithms for social cue recognition.
-Facial action units (AUs) are well recognized and documented in various areas across psychology, useful for building supervised algorithms that mirror past approaches and documented labels for different expressions.
-Shi and colleagues \cite{shi2019automatic} compared algorithmic approaches for facial expression recognition, including traditional supervised ML approaches like HOG-SVM (Histogram of Oriented Gradient Support Vector Machine) and LBP-SVM (Local Binary Patterns Support Vector Machine), a deep learning approach with CNNs, and their combined approach using CNN-SVM.
-Specifically, the authors aimed to predict confused and not-confused states from the facial expressions of students during learning to understand how to implement real-time support in online learning contexts.
-They found that the CNN-SVM algorithm had the best predictive performance compared to other traditional algorithmic implementations.

-Combining multiple modalities is another common approach for supervised ML. \citet{zeng2004bimodal} developed a supervised bimodal fusion method for affect recognition that combined both AUs and prosody information from speech.
-A multimodal approach using facial expressions and prosody features of speech outperformed unimodal methods.
-Recently, \citet{ben2019early} conducted an HRI study where they fused multiple streams of data (gaze, distance, speech, facial expressions, head position) to predict when task failure would occur; task failure here is specified as disengagement from a task.
-They used supervised logistic regression, comparing predictive performance across multiple combinations of data streams.
-They found that a combination of distance from the robot, facial expressions, head position, gaze, and speech produces the best predictions for task failure up to 10 seconds before it occurs. \citet{2018short} also evaluates a proxy for task performance which the authors call contingency: how the environment (human interactant) changes in reaction to an action the robot performed.
-They use audio and visual data features to evaluate contingency.
+Facial expressions are commonly used for social cue recognition, with facial action units (AUs) being well-studied across psychology. \citet{shi2019automatic} compared approaches for facial expression recognition, including supervised ML approaches like HOG-SVM (Histogram of Oriented Gradient Support Vector Machine) and LBP-SVM (Local Binary Patterns Support Vector Machine), a deep learning approach with CNNs, and their combined approach using CNN-SVM.
+The authors aimed to predict confused states from facial expressions.
+The combined CNN-SVM had the best predictive performance. \citet{zeng2004bimodal} developed a bimodal fusion method for affect recognition, combining AUs and speech prosody information, outperforming a unimodal method.
+Recently, \citet{ben2019early} conducted an HRI study fusing multimodal data (gaze, distance, speech, facial expressions, head position) to predict task failures (i.e., disengagement from a task) using logistic regression.
+A combination of distance from the robot, facial expressions, head position, gaze, and speech produced the best predictions for task failure up to 10 seconds before it occurs. \citet{2018short} evaluated contingency (i.e., how the environment (human interactant) reacts to a robot's action) using audio and visual data features.